CLEAR Software Engineer Salary in Greater Bengaluru | ₹1.74M-₹1.84M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at CLEAR totals ₹1.84M per year.
-View the base salary, stock, and bonus breakdowns for CLEAR's total compensation packages.
+View the base salary, equity, and bonus breakdowns for CLEAR's total compensation packages.
 Last updated: 10/1/2025

 Company